CESSProject/doc-v2/ref/data-lifecycle/restore.md

 # Restore Order

-Restore orders are all restore tasks currently being executed on the network with two statuses: **claimed** and **unclaimed**.
+Restore orders are all restore tasks currently being executed on the network with two statuses: **Claimed** and **Unclaimed**.
 Only miners can issue restore orders, and the issuance conditions are as follows:

 - Must be for active file fragments.
 - The order currently does not exist on the network.
 - The issued target must be one of the current restore targets or the node itself.

 When the issued order is the node itself, it will be changed to an `unclaimed` state after generation, waiting for other miners to pick it up.
-When the issued order is another restoral target, the order will be updated to a `claimed` state.
+When the issued order is another restore target, the order will be updated to a `claimed` state.

 If a miner fails to complete the restore order, its `claimed` status will be changed back to an `unclaimed` state within a validity period and wait for other miners to claim it again.